codeTrackLift/odin-calc/README.md

 >**Custom Features**:
 <ol>
     <li>Fully responsive and mobile compatible</li>
-    <li>CSS animations effects</li>
+    <li>CSS animations and hover effects</li>
     <li>Drum kit sound effects</li>
-    <li>Custom styling</li>
 </ol>

 ## How to Run
-This JavaScript Calculator accepts mouse, keyboard, and mobile touch inputs.
+This JavaScript Calculator accepts mouse, keyboard, and mobile device inputs.

 ## Future Roadmap
-This is a progression project and will not be further developed.
+This is a progression project, no further development is anticipated.

 ## MIT License